With our partnership with Getty Images, you can license editorial and stock photography to use on your site.

 - If any content areas on your site are hidden, such as sidebars, page headers, page footers, or intro areas, use your style settings to display them.

 Which contributors can purchase Getty Images?

-By default, Site Owners, Admins, Content Editors, and Store Managers can license images.
-You can prevent Content Editors and Store Managers from purchasing images by unchecking Allow Non-Admins to Purchase Assets in the Permissions panel.
+By default, Site Owners, Admins, Website Editors, and Store Managers can license images.
+You can prevent Website Editors and Store Managers from purchasing images by unchecking Allow Non-Admins to Purchase Assets in the Permissions panel.